agiler-jp/agiler-refactoring/README.md

 | 📥 Retriever Generator | Generate a retrieval procedure using `For Each`. |
 | 🧪 Trace Model Generator | Under development (T.B.D). |

+After using the Source Review feature, it is recommended to compare the changes using the history in IDE.

 ---

 # Requirements